-For full information regarding learning areas in Primary and Secondary, please navigate to their respective pages.
+For detailed information regarding learning areas in Primary and Secondary, please navigate to the respective pages.

 Each day at Prep, the girls are involved in learning opportunities which support and enhance their physical, cognitive, social, emotional and spiritual growth.
 The children are able to select activities ranging from painting, drawing and collage to woodworking and clay modelling.
 They also have access to a large block area and home corner, as well as construction, computing and puzzle areas.
 Music, dancing and stories are also a part of our day.
 Early literacy and numeracy skills are practised daily.
 Outdoors, the children can climb, run, jump and dig.
-We have a vegetable garden and water play areas to compliment our sandpit and climbing frames.
-We are part of the Primary School and visit the music, religion, library and physical education spaces for specialist lessons.
-A combination of both group and individual experiences are available as children are encouraged to interact with their peers and investigate the world around them by using concrete materials in the ways they choose.
+As part of the MBC Primary School, our Prep students visit the music, religion, library and physical education spaces for specialist lessons.

 The key components of an effective Prep program are: understanding children, building partnerships, establishing flexible learning environments, what children learn and the contexts for learning.
 Our program is developed with these principles in mind and incorporates the Early Learning Areas of: social and personal learning, health and physical learning, language learning and communication, early mathematical understandings and active learning processes.
 (Early Years Curriculum Guidelines, QSA, 2006)

 As a result of this integrated approach to curriculum, Prep students will learn to: negotiate and cooperate, create and imagine, solve problems, talk about ideas, investigate their world, try out different community roles, use literacy and numeracy, make plans and carry them out.

 Growing and learning is inevitable in a rich and stimulating environment and the students at Moreton Bay College are part of a unique learning community.